-Caring friendships R7 how important friendships are in making us feel happy and secure, and how people choose and make friends R8 the characteristics of friendships, including mutual respect, truthfulness, trustworthiness, loyalty, kindness, generosity, trust, sharinginterests and experiences and support with problems and difficulties R9 that healthy friendships are positive and welcoming towards others and do not make others feel lonely or excluded R10 that most friendships have ups and downs, and that these can often be worked through so that the friendship is repaired or even strengthened, and that resorting to violence is never right R11 how to recognise who to trust and who not to trust, how to judge when a friendship is making them feel unhappy or uncomfortable, managing conflict, how to manage these situations and how to seek help and advice from others, if needed Respectful relationships R12 the importance of respecting others, even when they are very different from them (for example, physically, in character, personality or backgrounds), or make different choices or have different preferences or beliefs R13 practical steps they can take in a range of different contexts to improve or support respectful relationships R14 the conventions of coutesy and manners R15 the importance of self-respect and how this links to their own happiness R16 that in school and in wider societythey can expect to be treated with respect by others, and that in turn they should show due respect to others, including those in positions of authority R17 about different types of bullying (including cyberbullying), the impact of bullying, responsibilities of bystanders (primarily reporting bullying to an adult) and how to get help R18 what a stereotype is, and how stereotypes can be unfair, negative or destructive R19 the importance of permission-seeking and giving in relationships with friends, peers and adults Online relationships R20 that people sometimes behave differently online, including by pretending to be someone they are not.
+R5 that marriage represents a formal and legally recognised commitment of two people to each other which is intended to be lifelong (Marriage in England and Wales is available to both opposite sex and same sex couples.
+The Marriage (Same Sex Couples) Act 2013 extended marriage to same sex couples in England and Wales.
+The ceremony through which a couple get married may be civil or religious).
+R6 how to recognise if family relationships are making them feel unhappy or unsafe, and how to seek help or advice from others if needed Caring friendships R7 how important friendships are in making us feel happy and secure, and how people choose and make friends R8 the characteristics of friendships, including mutual respect, truthfulness, trustworthiness, loyalty, kindness, generosity, trust, sharing interests and experiences and support with problems and difficulties R9 that healthy friendships are positive and welcoming towards others and do not make others feel lonely or excluded R10 that most friendships have ups and downs, and that these can often be worked through so that the friendship is repaired or even strengthened, and that resorting to violence is never right R11 how to recognise who to trust and who not to trust, how to judge when a friendship is making them feel unhappy or uncomfortable, managing conflict, how to manage these situations and how to seek help and advice from others, if needed All of these aspects are covered in lessons within the Puzzles Being Me in My World Celebrating Difference Relationships Respectful R12 the importance of respecting others, even when they are very All of these aspects are covered relationships different from them (for example, physically, in character, personality or backgrounds), or make different choices or have different preferences or beliefs in lessons within the Puzzles Being Me in My World Celebrating Difference

+R13 practical steps they can take in a range of different contexts to improve or support respectful relationships R14 the conventions of courtesy and manners R15 the importance of self-respect and how this links to their own happiness R16 that in school and in wider society they can expect to be treated with respect by others, and that in turn they should show due respect to others, including those in positions of authority R17 about different types of bullying (including cyberbullying), the impact of bullying, responsibilities of bystanders (primarily reporting bullying to an adult) and how to get help R18 what a stereotype is, and how stereotypes can be unfair, negative or destructive R19 the importance of permission-seeking and giving in relationships with friends, peers and adults Dreams and Goals Healthy Me Relationships Changing Me Online relationships R20 that people sometimes behave differently online, including by pretending to be someone they are not.
 R21 that the same principles apply to online relationships as to face-to-face relationships, including the importance of respect for others online including when we are anonymous.
-All of these aspects are covered in lessons within the Puzzles • Relationships
+R22 the rules and principles for keeping safe online, how to recognise risks, harmful content and contact, and how to report them.
+R23 how to critically consider their online friendships and sources of information including awareness of the risks associated with people they have never met.
+R24 how information and data is shared and used online.
+All of these aspects are covered in lessons within the Puzzles Relationships Changing Me Celebrating Difference Being safe • R25what sorts of boundaries are appropriate in friendships with peers and others (including in a digital context).
+All of these aspects are covered in lessons within the Puzzles